Political narratives for every issue

 Social media bubbles prevent us from hearing other opinions.
 Civil's original narratives inspired by media sources from the Right and Left make it easy to understand what both sides are saying.

 Set the stage for an informed discussion with your students.
-Modules include an overview of the history and policies that shaped important issues today.
+Current events include an overview of the history and policies that shaped important issues today.

 Discover how political parties change over time with our Narrative History overview.